Did you know that your employees can be your biggest advocates?

 Image via Instagram

 You've followed employee advocacy best practices by identifying your goals, knowing your audience, and creating a content strategy.
-Now it's time to choose the right platforms.
+Now it's time to choose the right employee advocacy platform.

 Luckily, there are plenty of great options to choose from, depending on your company's needs.